mhowlett/NanomsgRPC/README.md

    you attempt to call a command intended for one component using a connection to a different one.

-On the client side, you first set everything up:
+On the server side, first set everything up:

     var handlers = new Dictionary<byte, NanoNetworkListener.NetworkHandlerDelegate>
     {